 We are reader-supported.
 Buying through any red colored link on our site may earn us commissions.
 Learn More.

 Even with a budget of $1,000 or less, you will still be able to buy a beautiful and elegant diamond ring.
-By knowing where’s best to allocate your budget, you can easily come away with a gorgeous engagement ring without spending too much.
+By knowing where to allocate your budget, you can easily come away with a gorgeous engagement ring without spending too much.

 It’s a good idea to narrow your search to solitaire settings in 14K white gold, in order to leave enough room in your budget for a high-quality diamond.
-By doing so, you may be able to afford a diamond as big as half a carat, such as this gorgeous 0.51ct cushion cut diamond from James Allen or this beautiful 0.51ct emerald cut diamond from Blue Nile.
-Half a carat diamond ring looks big enough to wow your family and friends.
+By doing so, you may be able to afford a diamond as big as half a carat, such as this gorgeous 0.51ct cushion cut diamond from James Allen or this beautiful 0.43ct emerald cut diamond from Blue Nile.
+And it’s sure that a half a carat diamond ring looks big enough to wow your family and friends.

 Don’t feel like your budget is going to limit you from picking out the perfect ring for the perfect person in your life.
 Go to James Allen or Blue Nile when you decide to start your search for a $1,000 engagement ring and feel free to contact our experts for assistance along the way.